LC State Terms to Know

 Priority Deadline: To ensure the greatest eligibility for federal aid and to qualify for LC State scholarships, students must submit scholarship applications, the FAFSA, and their admission materials by the March 1 Priority Deadline.

-ALEKS (Assessment and LEarning in Knowledge Spaces)/WPE: Assessment and Learning in Knowledge Spaces (math placement exam) and the Writing Placement Exam (English placement exam).
+ALEKS (Assessment and Learning in Knowledge Spaces)/WPE: Assessment and Learning in Knowledge Spaces (math placement exam) and the Writing Placement Exam (English placement exam).
 Can be taken at the LCSC Testing Center.
-Required for CTE students and optional for students over 21 years.

 Enrollment: The procedure where you choose classes (and register for them) each semester, with your advisor’s guidance.